pkaloc/homebrew-brew/README.md

 # Homebrew Tap

 A personal [Tap](https://docs.brew.sh/Taps) for all formulas I have not found elsewhere.
-Keeping it public as, who knows, you might have been looking for a same formula...
+Keeping it public as, who knows, you might have been looking for the same formula...

 ## Formulas